About CPAC

 Co-Executive Director

 Jane Hampton-Smith is the parent of two adult sons, one who has both autism and intellectual disability.
-She has been a trainer and parent consultant for the Connecticut Parent Advocacy Center since 2001.
-She has served on a variety of state level stakeholders groups during this time and is the coordinator of CPAC's Next STEPs Parent Leadership Training Series.
+She has been a Trainer and Parent Consultant for the Connecticut Parent Advocacy Center since 2001.
+She has served on a variety of state level stakeholders groups, ran the parent leaders' training series for 20 years and is now one of the Co-Executive Directors of CPAC.
 She has participated in mediator training and IEP facilitation training as she works to help families and schools resolve their differences in an effort to improve outcomes for students with disabilities.
-Jane's areas of interest include challenging behaviors, discipline procedures, early dispute resolution, building relationships and accessing community resources.
+Jane's areas of interest include building relationships, early dispute resolution, understanding challenging behaviors, discipline procedures, and accessing community resources.

 Co-Executive Director